goliatone/go-cms/docs/CMS_ENTITIES.md

 CREATE INDEX widget_instances_publish_window_idx ON widget_instances (publish_on, unpublish_on);
 CREATE INDEX widget_area_placements_locale_idx ON widget_area_placements (area_code, locale_id, position);
 ```

+Widget services also expose `DeleteDefinition`, `DeleteInstance`, and `DeleteTranslation` helpers.
+Instance deletion removes associated translations and area placements (mirroring the SQL `ON DELETE CASCADE`), keeping the admin cache coherent when widgets are retired.

 Area scopes map directly to the enum in code: